mark-watson/Java-AI-Book/manuscript/reasoning.md

 ![Powerloom example in IntelliJ IDE](images/powerloom-ide1.png)

 If you download the PowerLoom manual (a PDF file) from the PowerLoom web site, you will have the complete Java API documentation for the Java version of PowerLoom (there are also C++ and Common Lisp versions with separate documentation).
-I have found that I usually use just a small subset of the Java PowerLoom APIs and I have “wrapped” this subset in a wrapper class in the file PowerLoomUtils.java.
+I have found that I generally use just a small subset of the Java PowerLoom APIs and I have “wrapped” this subset in a wrapper class in the file PowerLoomUtils.java.
 We will use my wrapper class for the examples in the rest of this chapter.

 The following UML class diagram will give you an overview before we dive into the code: